-With your consent, we would like to keep your contact details after your participation in this study is complete, so we may inform you of opportunities to participate in future vaccine related research.
-This is entirely optional and your participation in this study will not be affected by your decision to allow or not allow storage of your contact details beyond your participation in this trial.
-Your details will be stored electronically on a secure server and only authorised individuals at the Bristol Children's Vaccine Centre will have access to it.
+With your consent, we would like to keep your child's contact details after their participation in this study is complete, so we may inform you of other trials.
+This is entirely optional and your child's participation in this study will not be affected by your decision to allow or not allow storage of your contact details beyond your participation in this trial.
+Your child's details will be stored electronically on a secure server and only authorised individuals at the University Hospital Southampton NHS Trust will have access to it.

-We will not, under any circumstances, share your contact details with any third party institutions without your permission.
-Being contacted does not oblige you to agree to take part in future research and you can ask us to have your contact details removed from our database at any time.
+We will not, under any circumstances, share your child's contact details with any third-party institutions without your permission.
+Being contacted does not oblige you to agree to take part in future research and you can ask us to have your child's contact details removed from our database at any time.